-CirrusPrint 3.0 is now in beta.
+If you are currently using CirrusPrint 2.0, version 3.0 is a very strong successor.
 Written from the ground up to provide higher performance and reliability, it is available for Windows and Linux systems, including ARM-based Linux.
 For information about the new features, read about the differences in the version 3.0 documentation.

 - Supports Windows and Linux environments

 - Print to User technology, faster and more intuitive than email, desktop and mobile, using HTML5

 - Email to Print technology, delivering emailed PDF files to your printers

 - REST API for programmatic document delivery and print

 - One to one, or one to many, document distribution features: one job can both print one place and store the document another

 - Stateless design, so document transmission can occur as remote sites are available

 - Exact replication retains features such as duplex and tray control

 CirrusPrint supports several methods for submitting print jobs and documents.